ltgoslo/talk-of-norway/README.md

 ## Get the data

-You can download the data from [url](url).
+You can download the data from [emanuel.at.ifi.uio.no/ton.data.tar.gz](https://emanuel.at.ifi.uio.no/ton.data.tar.gz).
 The recommended way to stay up to date with this repository is to clone this repository and unpack the downloaded archive to its top-level directory.

 ## How to cite